 Choose the appropriate size of the tick picker to get the entire tick.
 Then insert the picker under the tick, as close to the skin as possible, to remove it.
 If the entire tick is not removed, the head may remain, which may cause a local reaction that disappears within a few days when the rest of the tick is detached.
 Contact your vet if the wound doesn't heal within a week or two.

 Exactly when our animals are affected by ticks depends on the weather.
-Ticks become active when it is warmer than 5 °C.
+Ticks become active when it is warmer than 5°C.

-Where do the ticks settle on the dog?
+Where do ticks settle on dogs?

 Detecting ticks can be difficult, especially if your dog has long, thick fur.
-It's important to regularly go through your dogs fur, especially after forest walks or if you have walked in tall grass.
+It's important to regularly go through your dog's fur, especially after forest walks or if you have walked in tall grass.

 Tick-borne diseases and symptoms